gicentre/scrc/docs/flow/allScotland.md

 #### Difference flow maps

 We can colour encode by difference between work categories.
 For example, the difference between 'likely operating' jobs and 'office closed' jobs, helping to explore the impact of different work classifications used by the models.
-In the examples below, line thickness is proportional to the 'likelyOperating' flows, coloured according to how different are each of the other job categories.
+In the examples below, line thickness is proportional to the total flows, coloured according to how different are each of the other job categories.

 <div class="wide" id="laGridDiffFlowMap1"></div>